Rochester Airport (Kent)

 Rochester Aerodrome has a CAA Ordinary Licence (Number P846) that allows flights for the public transport of passengers or for flying instruction as authorised by the licensee (Rochester Airport PLC).
+The airfield currently has no scheduled flights, and is only used to store privately owned aircraft in a cram hangar.

 1933-1945

 Rochester City Council compulsory purchased the land at Rochester Airfield in September 1933 from the landowner as the site for a municipal airport.
 One month later Short Brothers, who had started building aircraft in 1909 on the Isle of Sheppey, asked for permission to lease the land for test flying and thus began the privileged relationship between the local authority and the aviation industry.
-The inaugural flight into Rochester was from Gravesend, with John Parker flying their Short Scion, G-ACJI, powered by a Pobjoy engine.
+The inaugural flight into Rochester was from Gravesend, with John Parker flying their Short Scion, G-ACJI, powered by Pobjoy engines.
 Civilian services started with flights from Rochester to Southend Airport in June 1934 at a cost of 12 shillings (60p) for the return trip.

 In 1934-5 Short Brothers took over the Rochester Airport site when they moved some of their personnel from the existing seaplane works.
 Pobjoy Airmotors Ltd moved to Rochester at the same time to be closer to Short Brothers, to whom they were contracted for production of aircraft engines for the Short Scion.
 Financial difficulties led to a capital investment by Shorts in Pobjoy and the eventual assimilation of Pobjoy.
 The Air Ministry licensed Short Brothers in 1936 to design and build a four-engined high-wing monoplane.
 An initial half-scale model S3, serial M4, flew at Rochester on 19 September 1938.
 The first prototype S29 came out of its hangar on 14 May 1939.
 The flight was perfect but the landing gear collapsed on touch down.
 Later developments led to the first 4-engined heavy bomber to serve in the Royal Air Force, the Short S.29 Stirling.
 Short Brothers continued to build seaplanes on the Esplanade at Rochester supplying the growing market for flying boats.

 In 1938, No. 23 Elementary and Reserve Flying Training School RAF (No. 26 Group RAF) came to Rochester.
 No 1 hangar was built for the RAF and for the Royal Navy and to house Avro Tutors.
 The school was managed by Shorts and they still exist fronting the Maidstone Road.
 Rochester airport was bombed heavily during the war by a wing of Dornier Do 17s on 15 August 1940.
 Many 100 lb bombs scored hits on the factory and the runways.
 Spitfires of No. 54 Squadron RAF from RAF Hornchurch successfully intercepted some of the marauders.
 Stirling production was put back by at least a year and in the end was dispersed to other parts of the country as well as Rochester.

 The following units were also here at some point: